-Getting a good start will advance you into a good platform for electrician job growth.
+Getting a good start will advance you into a good platform for electrical technician job growth.
 As you learn, you will be better prepared to decide which electrical engineering career path interests you the most.
 From there you can work on your success in the field.

 Want to work toward a more specialized path?
 Sign specialists work on a variety of signage from electronic billboards along the highway to scoreboards at high school, college, or professional venues.

-For electricians the future is bright.
+For electrical technicians, the future is bright.
 Through your education with Southern Careers Institute’s Electrical Program, you will have an advantage in finding and starting your apprenticeship.
-Our electrician’s program is offered through our Waco, San Antonio-North, and Brownsville campuses.
+Our program is offered through our Waco, San Antonio-North, and Brownsville campuses.

 For 2020, why not start your own transformation and begin a new you?
 Contact our team at Southern Careers Institute to find your future possibilities.